Guidance Systems for Breast Biopsy

 The guidance system is removed with the mass during surgery.

 The goal of a breast guidance system is to remove the whole mass with clean margins.
-This means the whole mass and some normal tissue around the mass is removed.
+This means the whole mass and some normal tissue (without cancer) around the mass is removed.
 Talk with your provider about what kind of guidance system may be used for your surgery if you have a non-palpable mass.